Both Sides, Now

 "Both Sides, Now" is a song by Canadian singer-songwriter Joni Mitchell.
 One of the first recordings is by Judy Collins, whose version appeared on the US singles chart during the fall of 1968.
-(The earliest commercial release was by Dave Van Ronk and the Hudson Dusters, under the title "Clouds", released in June 1967.)
 The next year it was included on Mitchell's album Clouds, and became one of her best-known songs.
-It has since been recorded by dozens of artists, including Dion in 1968, Clannad with Paul Young in 1991, and Mitchell herself, who re-recorded the song with an orchestral arrangement on her 2000 album Both Sides Now.
+In 1991 Mitchell re-recorded the song with an orchestral arrangement on her 2000 album Both Sides Now.

 In 2004, Rolling Stone ranked "Both Sides, Now" at number 170 on its list of the 500 Greatest Songs.

 Background

 Mitchell has said that "Both Sides, Now" was inspired by a passage in Henderson the Rain King, a 1959 novel by Saul Bellow.I was reading ...
 Henderson the Rain King on a plane and early in the book Henderson ... is also up in a plane.
 He's on his way to Africa and he looks down and sees these clouds.
 I put down the book, looked out the window and saw clouds too, and I immediately started writing the song.
 I had no idea that the song would become as popular as it did.

-"Both Sides, Now" appears in the album Joni Mitchell: Live at the Second Fret 1966 (2014, All Access Records, AACD0120), a live performance on November 17, 1966, from The Second Fret in Philadelphia, PA, which was broadcast live by WRTI, Temple University's radio station.
-This suggests that Mitchell wrote the song before 1967 (the year of composition cited in the Los Angeles Times article above) and precedes the first Judy Collins release in 1967.

-"Both Sides, Now" is written in F-sharp major.
-Mitchell used a guitar tuning of D-A-D-F#-A-D with a capo at the fourth fret.
+"Both Sides, Now" is written in an open tuning of D-A-D-F#-A-D. In early live recordings, Mitchell played the song in G, with a capo on the fifth fret.
+The 1969 studio version on Clouds is down one half-step, in F# major, with the capo on the 4th fret.
+The 2000 orchestral version is in D, which gives a sense of how Mitchell would sing the song in true open D tuning.
 The song uses a modified I–IV–V chord progression.